 - Some comment on the sections of the firm that you came into contact with (ie what do they do, why they exist, typically around 1 page).

-- What you have done in your period of work experience (typically 2-4 pages).
+- Explain the work you have done during this period (typically 2-4 pages).

 - It is desirable that this section includes a description on a) what is your contribution to the employer (or equivalently your major achievements); b) how the knowledge and skills you learned from the university are applied to your work; c) what benefits you have gained from this work experience, where the benefits can be either in the practical skills you gained or the generic attributes you developed or any other benefit you feel useful for your future career.

 - If you have done multiple jobs in the work experience, you may choose to focus on the one that you think is the most important (or you benefit most from) and then briefly mention the other minor jobs too.

 - If you are engaged in a large project involving many team members, you may choose to focus on your part only and how your work has benefited the entire project.